influxdata/docs-v2/content/v2.0/collect-data/quickstart.md

 ---
-title: Quick start to collecting system metrics from InfluxDB 2.0 OSS
+title: Quick start to collecting system metrics from InfluxDB 2.0
-seotitle: Quick start to collecting data from InfluxDB 2.0 OSS
+seotitle: Quick start to collecting data from InfluxDB 2.0
 description: >
   Use the InfluxDB 2.0 user interface to quickly configure Telegraf plugins and start monitoring system statistics.
 menu: